In this Agreement the terms have the following meaning:

 15.1 In the event that The Company undertakes to host The Client’s web site:

-i) The Client will pay hosting charges monthly or annually by cheque or standing order at the agreed rate.
-See point 3.5 above in regards to Web Hosting Payments.
+i) The Client will pay hosting charges monthly or annually by standing order or BACS at the agreed rate.
+See point 3.5, 4.1, 4.2 and 4.3 above in regards to Web Hosting Payments.

 ii) Users must not participate in any form of unsolicited bulk e-mailing or spamming from their hosted domain and by doing so are breaking these terms and conditions and run the risk of website suspension.

-iv) Data stored on The Company’s servers is backed up on a daily, weekly & monthly basis but we also recommended that you keep an independent backup of all data.
+iv) Data stored on The Company’s servers is backed up on a regular basis but we also recommended that you keep an independent backup of all data.

 v) Disc space and bandwidth are custom to each hosting account.